ahmgeek/magic-link/README.md

 # MagicLink

-Magic link is slack-like login link, instead of the old way to login or to reset you password, a mail with Magic Link will be sent to the user to verify his authenticity.
+Magic link is slack-like login link, instead of the old way to login or to reset users' password, a mail with Magic Link will be sent to the user's mail in order to verify his authenticity.

-  > The gem is being developed in the open, it's not finished yet links for the project development material will be provided soon.
+  > The gem is being developed in the open, it's not done yet links for the project development material will be provided soon.

 ## Installation